animatlabs/animatlabs.github.io/_posts/2026-03-14-dotnet-docker-traefik.md

 - "traefik.http.routers.api.rule=Host(`api.localhost`)"
 ```

-This gets everyone once.
-I wish the error message were better.
+Single quotes vs backticks.
+The error message doesn't help.
+You just have to know.

-**Container-to-container calls.** If service A needs to call service B, use the service name from docker-compose directly:
+One more: if service A calls service B, skip Traefik entirely.
+Use the compose service name and internal port:

 ```csharp
 var client = new HttpClient { BaseAddress = new Uri("http://api-service:8080") };
 ```

-That traffic stays inside the Docker network.
-It doesn't go through Traefik.
+That stays inside the Docker network.

 ## How I Actually Use It

 I don't run everything in Docker during development.
 Too slow for hot reload.
 What I do: start Traefik once with `docker-compose up -d traefik`, then run individual services with `dotnet watch`.
 When I need the full containerized setup (integration testing, demo), `docker-compose up --build` brings everything up.

-For staging I add TLS and health checks.
-For production, rate limiting and access logs.
-Same config, different labels.
-I haven't changed the core docker-compose in months.
+Staging gets TLS and health checks.
+Production adds rate limiting and access logs on top.
+Same compose file, different labels.
+Haven't changed the core config in months.

 The playground has two .NET services behind Traefik: